Rossa Di Sulmona Creole Softneck Garlic

 Weeding Garlic: Why It Matters & How We Do It at Garlic Gods 🧄

 Weed control is one of the most underestimated—but most critical—aspects of growing garlic.
 Left unchecked, weeds can quickly overtake your garden and compete with your garlic for vital resources like water, sunlight, and nutrients.
-And since garlic stays in the ground for up to nine months, it’s exposed to cool-season and warm-season weeds, making consistent weeding a must.
+Since garlic stays in the ground for up to nine months, it is exposed to both cool-season and warm-season weeds.
+This makes consistent weeding essential for successful garlic cultivation.
+Whether you are a backyard gardener or a commercial grower, knowing when and how to weed your garlic beds significantly impacts bulb size, health, and yield.

 Why Weed Control Is So Important for Garlic